Copyright © Scenic City Fishing Charters, Inc.. All rights reserved.

 When do you guide for crappie?

 Crappie can be caught on Chickamauga Lake 365 days a year.
-But most of that time requires advanced techniques and skill levels.
-Therefore we ONLY book guide trips for crappie in the late winter and early spring.
-We prefer long-line trolling where ANYONE - even novice anglers and young children - can catch fish.
-We usually begin these trips in February and go until the first week of April.
-Our favorite time is usually the last two or three weeks of March and the first week of April.
+But some of that time requires advanced techniques and skill levels.
+Therefore we ONLY book guide trips for crappie in the winter to early spring, OR we have one guide who likes to troll crankbaits for crappie in early summer (and does VERY well).
+We often (but not always) prefer trolling for crappie where ANYONE - even novice anglers and young children - can catch fish.
 These trips are extremely popular and our available dates typically book up FAR in advance.
 Return to Questions

 How many people can you take fishing?

 Most of our boats carry two anglers most comfortably, however we regularly do trips with three anglers.
-One of our guides, Capt.
-Aaron Massey, has a boat large enough to safely carry four anglers (for an additional charge).
+Only one of our guides, catfish guide Capt.
+Aaron Massey, has a boat large enough to safely carry four anglers (for an additional $100 charge).
 There is a small surcharge above our posted Rates for individuals who ride along but don't fish.
 Return to Questions

 What time do your trips go out?

 Usually (but not always) our preference is to begin trips at first light.
-However, we are totally flexible and if your preference (or schedule) is to start fishing later in the day, we will be happy to adjust accordingly.
+However, we can usually be flexible and adjust our times to accommodate your preferred schedule.
 Return to Questions

 Are we guaranteed to catch fish?